ghifariram/drghifari.github.io/_posts/2020-05-16-memoization.md

 n = int(input())
 print(fibonacci(n))
 ```
-I added a dictionary called `memo`, and whenever `n` is already on the memo, we simply get the value from memo instead of re-counting the fibonacci value.
-Let's see the processing time.
+I added a dictionary called `memo`.
+Whenever `n` is already on the memo, we simply get the value from memo instead of re-counting the fibonacci value, and when `n` is not in Memo, we count the fibonacci number of `n` and store it on the memo.
+Now let's see the processing time.
 ```bash
 $ time python3 fibo.py <<< 30
 832040